-- Owner’s benefits can be buried in the fewer line items on the tax returns versus the unlimited accounts in the internal financials.
+- The owner’s benefits can be buried in the fewer line items on the tax returns versus the unlimited accounts in the internal financials.

-- Tax returns can be old data while internal financials are a snapshot of the now.
-It is hard for ownership to use the most recent tax returns as a measuring stick of recent changes to the business.
+- Tax returns can be old data, while internal financials are a snapshot of the now.
+It’s hard for ownership to use the most recent tax returns as a measuring stick of recent changes to the business.

-In addition, transactions typically are funded by banks or other types of lenders.
+Also, transactions typically are funded by banks or other types of lenders.
 Tax returns carry a higher level of validity with that audience than internals numbers.
-The lack of tax returns and YTD financials less than 45 days old has held up or cancelled many a closing.
+The lack of tax returns and YTD financials less than 45 days old has held up or canceled many a closing.

-To summarize, when valuing and selling your business it is important that tax returns are done in a timely manner and that they are reconciled versus internal financials and those journal entries make sense to all parties involved.
+To summarize, when valuing and selling your business, it is important that tax returns are done promptly and that they are reconciled versus internal financials and those journal entries make sense to all parties involved.
 It is acceptable to have variances between financial statements and tax returns.
 However, those variances need to be understood by all parties involved.

 Call 561-325-9777 or email to find what your company is worth through our professional valuation services.